pamosima/LTROPS-2341_Lab-Guide/General Information/README.md

 ## General Information

-Beneath you will find general information regarding the lab and basic explanation about terraform.
+Beneath you will find [general information regarding the lab](#scenario) and [basic explanation about terraform](#basic).

+### Scenario

+In this lab activity, you will learn how to use Terraform to deploy and configure Cisco Enterprise Networking Solutions.
+In the first task you will configure a new SD-WAN cEdge Router to establish Fabric-Connectivity at your branch.
+In a second step you will deploy Branch-Switching by onboarding and configuring a Catalyst 9000 Switch.

-### Network Diagram
+#### Network Diagram

 ![Network Diagram](img/layout.jpg)

-### Overlay IP Addressing
+#### Overlay IP Addressing

 | Site   | VRF | Subnet         |
 | ------ | --- | -------------- |